wellyshen/react-cool-starter/README.md

 ### Adding Routes

 This starter use [React Router v4](https://reacttraining.com/react-router/) library to manage our routes.
-You can setup your routes and async reducers in `./src/routes.js`.
+You can setup your routes in `./src/routes.js`.
 For example:

 ```javascript
 import MyRouteComponent from './containers/MyRouteComponent';